Perspective | Actually, the first presidential debate was terrific

 “You.
 You,” the questioner interrupted him.
 “How has it affected you?”

 “Well, I’m sure it has.
-I love my grandchildren--”
+I love my grandchildren — ”

 “How?”

 In this week’s debate, Trump attempted to play the role of disrupter.
 Perhaps he bought into the false right-wing talking point that Biden has dementia and might fall apart if not fed prompts he was expecting.
-Not only did that tactic fail spectacularly — it was Trump who looked manic, sweaty, and ill — but the viewer got a sense of Biden’s character that has never been effectively revealed this year before the debate: his perceptiveness; his ability to speak plainly off the cuff and when provoked; his feeling for and knowledge of this country’s complexities; and the real depth of his feelings for his two, very different sons.
+Not only did that tactic fail spectacularly — it was Trump who looked manic, sweaty and ill — but the viewer got a sense of Biden’s character that has never been effectively revealed this year before the debate: his perceptiveness; his ability to speak plainly off the cuff and when provoked; his feeling for and knowledge of this country’s complexities; and the real depth of his feelings for his two, very different sons.

 Trump’s efforts to push Biden off balance actually served Biden, because he was shaken out of his reliance on boilerplate lines.
-Friends of mine had prepared a game for the debate in which they would drink every time Biden said some variant of “I’m the guy”—i.e. “I’m the guy who got health care done.”
+Friends of mine had prepared a game for the debate in which they would drink every time Biden said some variant of “I’m the guy” — i.e. “I’m the guy who got health care done.”
 They were anticipating a festive evening because, by my count, during the Democratic primary debates Biden employed this phrase several dozen times.
-But on Wednesday, he said it only once.
+But on Tuesday, he said it only once.
 He basically dropped his old chestnuts about Scranton, Pa., to articulate more real and normal descriptions of the America of which he’d take stewardship if he were elected: “This is not 1950.
-There are as many people today driving their kids to soccer practice with black and white and Hispanic in the same car as there have been at any time in the past.”
+There are as many people today driving their kids to soccer practice with Black and White and Hispanic in the same car as there have been at any time in the past.”
 Despite his reputation as a “gaffe machine,” Biden generated few YouTube-worthy “gaffes” — the only source of entertainment during presidential debates most years — because he actually stumbles most dramatically when trying to remember a canned talking point.

 Some of the calls to boycott future debates rest on the idea that Biden was bullied and that this should be prevented, either for Biden’s sake or to protect America’s reputation.
 One of Wednesday’s most human moments came near the end when — under one of Trump’s most unhinged strafings — Biden just closed his eyes for several seconds.
 It gave the impression he might be briefly thinking: Why is this happening to me?
 In 2020 I was going to be inaugurating Joseph R. Biden middle schools in Delaware and playing with my grandchildren.
 But Biden doesn’t need our pity.
 He consistently held his ground, as he had to; this is the reality, Trump is our president.
 While the debate was uncomfortable to watch, the American people absolutely should be exposed to their president when he’s not completely in control, as he is during news conferences or on his Twitter feed.

 Over the course of 90 minutes, Trump’s own efforts to exert dominance pushed him off balance and into more glaring contortions and contradictions.
 A friend of mine who voted for Trump in 2016 text-messaged me: “Trump is badly misbehaving and uncontrolled.”
-He is a badly-behaved and uncontrolled man; his public persona outside of a debate may partly disguise this truth.
+He is a badly behaved and uncontrolled man; his public persona outside of a debate may partly disguise this truth.
 And amid his lack of control came an interesting tell.
 Discussing his intent to seat a new justice on the Supreme Court, Trump said, “We have plenty of time.
 Even if we did it after the election itself, I have a lot of time after the election, as you know.”
 My Trump-supporting friend and I both took that as a slip.
 He’s talking about his lame-duck period.
 Trump appears to believe he’ll be defeated.
 Perhaps he even knows he ought to be defeated.

 More revelations like that one can come with more debates.
-Chris Wallace, the moderator, should not have cut Trump’s mic but frankly pointed out that he was the one turning the debate into chaos — as he did.
+Chris Wallace, the moderator, should not have cut Trump’s mic, but frankly pointed out that he was the one turning the debate into chaos — as he did.
 It was completely revealing, more than perhaps any other presidential debate I’ve seen, and I would — and will — watch more of them.